 - Using the board now full of numbers, write some problems appropriate for what you’re currently working on in class or what you want to review.
 You can use addition, subtraction, multiplication, division, fractions.
 You can even use negative numbers.
 It’s very versatile!

 - Ask early finishers to solve your problems by using the position of each number.
 For example, I wrote the number 5 in the middle position.
 It has lines on all sides that create a square.
 The code for the 5 is a square.
-The 7 is at the top left position of the grid.
+The 7 is at the top-left position of the grid.
 It has a line to the right and a line at the bottom.
 That formation is the code for 7.
 For my first equation, I used these two codes to create a problem for my early finishers to solve.
 They had to figure out what number corresponds to each code and then solve the problem.

 After I’ve done this a few times, I ask my students to write their own problems for their classmates.
-They love the challenge and I’ve just raised the level of Bloom’s Taxonomy to creating, evaluating, and analyzing – the three highest levels of thinking!
+They love the challenge and I’ve just raised the level of Bloom’s Taxonomy to create, evaluating, and analyzing – the three highest levels of thinking!

 This activity also works for a great homework assignment.